Hotakus/website-construction-kit/README.md

 sudo apt install python3 python3-pip
 ```

+If you had already installed anaconda, you can ignore command above.

 ### 1. To localhost

 If your host is new and pure, directly deploying project to your localhost is most easy and fast, otherwise not recommended, looking 2.